mslinn/AwsUpdate/README.md

 ## Git Post-Receive Service Hooks ##

-A Play route is dedicated to receiving updates from each remote git service (GitHub or BitBucket).
+A Play route is dedicated to receiving updates from each remote git service.
 The associated controller performs the following:

  1. Accepts a POST in JSON format from the remote git service describing the commit.